Definition

 - A vocabulary is defined as a directory containing files

-with the extension *.leo
+with the extension *.leo.

 - These

-files are LeoScripts that, when "sourced in"
+*.leo files are LeoScripts that, when "sourced in"

 (loaded and executed), create nothing but dictionaries.